manasa2093/PredictingHeartfailureSurvival/README.md

 **GOAL** : Predict the Survival rate in Heart Failures

 **INTRODUCTION:** Heart failures occurs when heart cannot pump enough blood and oxygen to support other organs in our body.
-One person dies every 36 seconds from cardiovascular disease in the United States.
-About 655,000 Americans die from Heart disease each year- that is  1 in every 4 deaths according to the recent statistics(September 2020).
-Further Heart Disease costs US about $219 billion each year as estimated from 2014 to 2015, which includes cost of health care services, medicines and loss of productivity due to death , according to the Center of Disease Control and Prevention (CDC). <br />

-This dataset contains 13 variables, namely age, anaemia, creatinine_phosphokinase, diabetes, ejection_fraction, high_blood_pressure, serum_creatinine, serum_sodium, sex, smoking, time and Death_event.

-# Object:  The object of this project is to create a model that predicts the survival rate of  heart failures based on the above mentioned variables.
+The object of this project is to develop a model that predicts the survival rate of  heart failures based on variables like age, anaemia, creatinine_phosphokinase, diabetes, ejection_fraction, high_blood_pressure, serum_creatinine, serum_sodium, sex, smoking, time and Death_event.

 The tools I  used are Python and the libraries- numpy, pandas, matplotlib, seaborn and sklearn.